michalzareba0001/michalzareba0001/README.md

 - 👋 Hi, I’m @michalzareba0001
 - 👀 I’m interested in webdevelopment
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript, React and Typescript
 - 💞️ I’m looking to collaborate on something interesting
-- 📫 How to reach me ...
+- 📫 How to reach me: michalzareba0001@gmail.com

 <!---
 michalzareba0001/michalzareba0001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.